 Let’s get started!
-An introduction to how websites work, web hosting and what exactly is WordPress?
-How techie do you need to be and is this really free?
+In this article we’ll look at how websites work, web hosting and what exactly is WordPress?
+How techie do you need to be and is WordPress really free?

-Back in the early days of the internet, making a website sat squarely in the lap of web developers and closet geeks.
+Back in the early days of the internet making a website sat squarely in the lap of web developers and closet geeks.
 However things have changed.
 As long as you’re not a complete technophobe anyone can build a website from scratch.
-I view it as an essential life skill and in this series of videos and articles I’ll show you what’s involved in creating your own FREE WordPress-based website.
+I view it as an essential life skill and in this series of videos and articles I’ll show you what’s involved in creating your very own FREE WordPress-based website for your business.

 Is WordPress really free?